Data Entry area with autorefractor

 Cut-Back & Search

-and and redoes the search.
+and then redoes the search.
 It adjusts the Cylinder to maintain the exact same spherical equivalent.
-These modifications show up in Figure 26 and each cutback count is the "Left/Right Cut-Back Count
+Notice there is a "Left/Right Cut-Back Count

-Reset Cut-Back = This will return the values originally showing in Figure 26 and set the "Left/Right Cut-Back Count" to zero.
+Reset Cut-Back = This will return the original values and sets the "Left/Right Cut-Back Count" to zero.
 Notice that there is a also a Reset BOTH Cut-Backs button.

 Using "Cut-Back" can allow you to find a satisfactory match for the patient when otherwise none could be found.
 Realize that Cylinder never drops beyond zero.